yodaqua/zato-apitest/README.md

 More information
 --------------------

-Check out the project's website for [more information](https://zato.io/docs/test/apitest/index.html).
+Check out the project's website for [more information](https://zato.io/docs/test/apitest/index.html), including a getting started tutorial and dozens of usage examples.